 Item Description

 WIDTH PORT Set a port route width.

 WIDTH STBD Set a starboard route width.

 ARRIVAL RADIUS Set an arrival radius.

 SPEED Set a planned ship speed.

 SAIL Route distance calculation method for LEG

 GC: Calculated by the great circle sailing.

 RL: Calculated by the Meridional part sailing (Rhumb Line).

-SOG SMOOTHING Set a SOG smoothing constant.
+SOG SMOOTHING

-Smoothing is applied to the ship speed for calculating the estimated time of arrival and the estimated time required.
-Smoothing can be applied up to 99 seconds.
-When the estimated time of arrival fluctuates significantly, increase the smoothing value.
+Smoothing is applied to the ship speed for calculating the estimated time of

+arrival and the estimated time required.
+Smoothing can be applied up to 99

+seconds.
+When the estimated time of arrival fluctuates significantly, increase

+the smoothing value.